xrdocs/application-hosting/_tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2.md

 Add the dns entry for devbox.com in /etc/hosts of the vrf you're working in.
 Since before 6.3.1, we only support global-vrf in the linux kernel, we set up `/etc/hosts` of the global-vrf network namespace to create a pointer to `devbox.com`.
 To do this change into the correct network namespace (global-vrf) and edit /etc/hosts as shown below:

-Another way to do this would be to edit  `/etc/netns/global-vrf/hosts` file and then change into the network namespace for subsequent scp to immediately work.
+Another way to do this would be to edit  `/etc/netns/global-vrf/hosts` file and then change into the network namespace for the subsequent scp to immediately work.
 {: .notice--info}